Kaiten: Eighth

 was detected by a minesweeper on 26 May, which alerted the aircraft carrier to search for the submarine.
 Five days later a patrolling Grumman TBF Avenger detected her and launched a volley of rocket fire, following up with a Mark 24 mine as the boat dived, the explosion of which was felt by the crew of 30 km away.
 The crew of 81 were all lost.

-On 28 May sighted several ships but was unable to get close enough to launch kaiten.
-On 15 June a convoy was attacked with conventional torpedoes because kaiten could not be launched due to heavy weather.
+On 28 May sighted several ships but was unable to get close enough to launch any Kaiten.
+On 15 June a convoy was attacked with conventional torpedoes because the Kaiten could not be launched due to heavy weather.
 I-363 returned to base safely.